etrautmann/Neuropixels-NHP-hardware/README.md

 This repository contains:
 1. CAD models, 3D models, and drawings for mechanical adapters for the Neuropixels-NHP probe for a variety of commercially available drives.
 2. [Neuropixels NHP wiki](https://github.com/etrautmann/Neuropixels-NHP-hardware/wiki) - describing design constraints and considerations for different experimental use cases.
+3. Additional CAD models for the Neuropixels probe, rhesus brain model, etc.

-Most documentation lives on the wiki
+Most documentation of use cases and insertion protocols live on the wiki.

 ---
 # Examples